dealertrack/skipnose/README.rst

 DtNose
 ======

-DealerTrack Nose plugin which allows to conditionally include tests in the test runner by the folder they bold in.
+DealerTrack Nose plugin which allows to conditionally include/exclude tests in the test runner by the folder glob pattern they belong in.

 To achieve that, the plugin adds 3 configuration options to nosetests: